bhavesh-chaudhari/1-hour-mini-projects/Readme.md

 Using [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) library to extract info of current top billionaires such as Name, Net Worth, Residence, Stake and Assets.
 Link to [Final Outcome File](https://github.com/bhavesh-chaudhari/1-Hour-Mini-Projects/blob/main/Python/01-Extracting-top-billionaires-Info-with-Beautiful-Soup/billionaires_data.js).

 ### 2. Strong Custom Password Generator
 In this project user gets an option to either set a custom password or to get a random strong password.
+There is proper exception handling in the project so unusual/invalid response won't make our program crash.
+This project is challenging, because it is a bit lengthier to be done in an hour by following along the given code.
+But irrespective of the time it can take, it is a good project for practice.
 See the [Output here](https://github.com/bhavesh-chaudhari/1-Hour-Mini-Projects/blob/main/Python/02-Strong-Custom-Password-Generator/Readme.md)